jlo-aus/discord-chronomate-docs/docs/faq.md

 All commands are listed in the [commands](cmds) section.
 - Check you have typed the command correctly.
 - Check you have the permissions needed to use that command.
+- Make sure the bot is able to see the channel and has permission to send messages.

 ---